 Controversial abortion laws

-However, an enormous 40% of the Canadian population identify as Catholic.
+However, an enormous 40% of the Canadian population identifies as Catholic.
 So, abortion is unsurprisingly one of the most contentious social issues.
 Not least, since late abortions are legally allowed for any reason.

 Most Canadians realize that abortion is a deeply personal and often passionate issue.
 Thus to bring it up in conversation is to start an argument, and so it is rarely discussed in polite society.